Updated December 2024

 - The American Board of Anesthesiology administers board certification and maintenance of certification programs according to standards set by the American Board of Medical Specialties.

-- Anesthesiologists can become diplomates (certified anesthesiologists) and also receive certifications in the following subspecialties: Critical Care Medicine, Hospice and Palliative Medicine, Pediatric Anesthesiology, and Sleep Medicine.
+- Anesthesiologists can become diplomates (certified anesthesiologists) and also receive certifications in the following subspecialties: Cardiac Anesthesiology, Critical Care Medicine, Hospice and Palliative Medicine, Pediatric Anesthesiology, Pain Medicine, Neurocritical Care, and Sleep Medicine.

 - Maintenance of Certification in Anesthesiology™ (MOCA 2.0®) is a web-based continuing education program that allows anesthesiologists to demonstrate their commitment to quality care and patient safety.
 All diplomates with time-limited certificates are obligated to fulfill MOCA requirements to maintain their certifications.
 More details can be found in the ABA’s policy book.

-- UF’s Center for Safety, Simulation & Advanced Learning Technologies (CSSALT) is endorsed to deliver MOCA simulation sessions and is one of about 50 locations to offer a MOCA simulation course.
+- The University of Florida’s Center for Safety, Simulation & Advanced Learning Technologies (CSSALT) is endorsed to deliver MOCA simulation sessions and is one of about 50 locations to offer a MOCA simulation course.
 Completion of the simulation course satisfies the Practice Performance Assessment and Improvement component in Part IV of the MOCA®